 Camille Allen Born 1980 in Vancouver, BC, Canada.
 Camille grew up there, enjoying art classes in school.
-However, she did not seriously pursue art as a career until 2001 when she studied under dollmaker Clara Allen (also Camille’s grandmother-in-law).
+However, she did not seriously pursue art as a career until 2001 when she studied under world-renowned dollmaker Clara Allen (also Camille’s grandmother-in-law).
 Since then Camille has been recognized for her work; her baby sculptures have been featured in dozens of magazines and newspapers around the world, as well as featured on the Montel Williams television talk show in the USA in 2005.
 She is honored have been invited to display her dolls at exhibitions in New York and Dubai, and in “Ripley’s Believe it or Not!” books.
 Camille Allen's sculptures reside in private collections on 6 continents.

 Camille Allen is fascinated by miniatures and newborn babies.
 She attempts to capture a realistic newborn look in increasingly smaller scales.
 She works in polymer clay and resin which she feels allows for the most detail and realism.
 Why babies?